oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/service-mesh/linkerd-install.md

 Currently there is no agreed standard on how to manage a service mesh, or even exactly what it does, though the [CNCF Service Mesh Interface project](https://smi-spec.io/)  is starting to define one.

-## What does that mean as an cluster operator or administrator?
+## Step 2L What does that mean as an cluster operator or administrator?

 Well the short version is that you need to be careful in choosing the right service mesh to meet your needs!